-Nick Meffin has a completed a post graduate Masters in Musculoskeletal Physiotherapy in New Zealand and a second Masters in Sports Physiotherapy at La Trobe in Melbourne.
+Nick has a completed a post graduate Masters in Musculoskeletal Physiotherapy in New Zealand and a second Masters in Sports Physiotherapy at La Trobe in Melbourne.
 Nick uses a hands on approach in combination with exercise based medicine.
 This includes shockwave therapy, dry needling, manipulation and soft tissue mobilisation.
 His interests lie in tendon rehabilitation, shoulders, and knee's especially post-operative ligaments repairs.

-Megan completed a Master of Sports Physiotherapy in 2005 and has worked for since this time.
+Megan has worked in sports medicine practices in Melbourne and London since graduating from Melbourne University in 1998 with honours.
+Megan completed a Master of Sports Physiotherapy in 2005 and has worked for Lifecare since this time.
 Megan has a particular interest in sporting injuries, lower limb injuries, post-surgical rehabilitation, dry needling and pilates.

+Joshua is an experienced physiotherapist with close to 10 years’ experience working in musculoskeletal and sports physiotherapy.
+Josh has particular expertise in the effective, evidence-based management of hip and groin conditions.
 In 2015, Josh commenced his PhD investigating the causes of worsening hip joint disease in soccer and AFL players with hip restrictions (also known as femoroacetabular impingement or FAI).
-He also sees lower limb, back and general physiotherapy concerns.
+He also sees lower limb, back and general physio concerns.

 Keith De Souza

-Annette Sim has 7 years of working experience after graduating from University of Melbourne with a Bachelor of Physiotherapy in 2011.
+Annette has seven years of working experience after graduating from University of Melbourne with a Bachelor of Physiotherapy in 2011.
 She went on to complete her Masters of Musculoskeletal Physiotherapy in 2015 and this prompted her passion to treat musculoskeletal injuries with particular interest in spinal conditions.
 Equipped with an analytical mind, she believes having a holistic treatment approach will empower patients and attain long term success in recovery.

-William Le graduated from La Trobe University in 2012 with a Bachelor of Health Sciences and Masters of Physiotherapy Practice.
+Will graduated from La Trobe University in 2012 with a Bachelor of Health Sciences and Masters of Physiotherapy Practice.
 He has a keen interest in all sports related injuries, in particular soccer and martial arts.
 Other areas of speciality include: Injury prevention for children, neck, lower back pain, and knee.
 William is trained in Dry Needling and Soft Tissue Instrument Assisted Mobilisation (Rockblade).